IngegnerLightyear/Alpha-MON/README.md

 Then, it transmits anonymized traffic on the output interfaces.
 This software is higly configurable, to allow one to decide which fields and subnets to anonymize.

-For information about Traffic Anonymizer please write to [martino.trevisan@polito.it](mailto:martino.trevisan@polito.it).

 ## Dependencies

 You need [DPDK](http://dpdk.org/) (version 19).